jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience laughter]

-Right?
 If you are going to change software, you are going to need to analyze what it does and make decisions about what it ought to do.
-You know, I mean, at least you are going to have to go and say, "What is the impact of this potential change?"
-Right?
-"And what parts of the software do I need to go to to effect the change?"
+At least you are going to have to go and say, "What is the impact of this potential change?
+And what parts of the software do I need to go to to effect the change?"

-You know, I do not care if you are using XP or Agile or anything else.
+I do not care if you are using XP or Agile or anything else.
 You are not going to get around the fact that if you cannot reason about your program, you cannot make these decisions.
 But I do want to make clear here because a lot of people, as soon as they hear the words reason about, they are like, "Oh, my God!
 Are you saying that you have to be able to prove programs?"
 I am not.
 I do not believe in that.
 I do not think that is an objective.
 I am just talking about informal reasoning, the same kind of reasoning we use every day to decide what we are going to do.
-We do not take out category theory and say, "Woo," you know.
+We do not take out category theory and say, "Woooo," you know.
 We actually can reason without it.
 Thank goodness.